projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

 platform, and does not require extra BOM cost (unlike discrete TPM).

-Note that the underlying CSE FW/HW implements PTT functionalities, however, this TPM2.0 feature does not rely on :ref:`MEI_HECI_virtualization` discussed below.
+Note that the underlying CSE FW/HW implements PTT functionalities, however, this TPM2.0 feature does not rely on MEI/HECI virtualization.

 Unlike regular hardware, implementation of virtualizing a TPM must address both security and Trust.